cgnd/hackster-water-level-sensor/README.md

 The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow is used to automatically build the release firmware and upload the files into a draft release on GitHub.
 The draft release can be edited to include release notes before the release is published.

 > [!IMPORTANT]
->
 > The release workflow requires the release commit to be tagged with an **annotated** tag.
 This is required because Zephyr sets [APP_BUILD_VERSION](https://docs.zephyrproject.org/latest/build/version/index.html#use-in-code) to the value of `git describe --abbrev=12 --always`, which does not support lightweight tags.

-1. Create a release branch (`git checkout -b release-v1.2.3`)
+01. Create a release branch (`git checkout -b release-v1.2.3`)
-2. Update [VERSION](VERSION) to reflect the release version
+02. Update [VERSION](VERSION) to reflect the release version
-3. Update [CHANGELOG.md](CHANGELOG.md) with the release notes, version, and date
+03. Update [CHANGELOG.md](CHANGELOG.md) with the release notes, version, and date
-4. Create a release commit (`git commit -m "Release v1.2.3"`)
+04. Create a release commit (`git commit -m "Release v1.2.3"`)
-5. Push the release branch to GitHub and create a pull request, e.g. titled "Release v1.2.3"
+05. Push the release branch to GitHub and create a pull request, e.g. titled "Release v1.2.3"
-6. Rebase and merge the pull request
+06. Rebase and merge the pull request
-7. Tag the release commit (`git tag -s -a v1.2.3 -m "Release v1.2.3"`)
+07. Tag the release commit (`git tag -s -a v1.2.3 -m "Release v1.2.3"`)
-8. Push the release tag to the remote (`git push --tags`)
+08. Push the release tag to the remote (`git push --tags`)
-9. The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow will automatically build the firmware and create a draft release in [Releases](https://github.com/cgnd/hackster-water-level-sensor/releases)
+09. The [Release](https://github.com/cgnd/hackster-water-level-sensor/actions/workflows/release.yml) workflow will automatically build the firmware and create a draft release in [Releases](https://github.com/cgnd/hackster-water-level-sensor/releases)
 10. Copy the release notes from [CHANGELOG.md](CHANGELOG.md) into the draft release
 11. Publish the release on GitHub
 12. Follow the instructions in [OTA Firmware Update](#ota-firmware-update) to upload the release firmware to Golioth.

+## Contributing

+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for project contribution guidelines.

+## License

+See the [LICENSE.md](LICENSE.md) file for project licensing information.